adrianleh/adrianleh.github.io/_pages/about.md

 * Formalizing ZX Calculus to create a verified ZX calculus optimizer
   * Co-Leading with Ben Caldwell under guidance of Robert Rand & John Reppy
   * [This work won a grant from the Air Force Office of Scientifc Research (AFOSR)](https://cs.uchicago.edu/news/assistant-professor-robert-rand-receives-air-force-young-investigator-grant/)
+* Proof automation using E-Graph systems
+  * What if proof search was smart and avoided re-computation?
+Can we use it to solve interesting domain-specific applications?

 Publications